SPAAM-community/AncientMetagenomeDir/assets/documentation/dates/README.md

 ## radiocarbon_lab_sample_id

-- Numerical identifier from the radiocarbon dating lab that corresponds to the sample sent for radiocarbon dating.
+- Alphanumerical identifier from the radiocarbon dating lab that corresponds to the sample sent for radiocarbon dating.

 - Specify:
   - `-99999`: when no sample identifier from the radiocarbon lab has been reported.
-  - `NA`: when date is not a radiocarbon date.
+  - `DNE`: when date is not a radiocarbon date.

 ## spectrometry_type